 The applicant has filed a Departure from Design Standards (DDS) in order to construct parking spaces that are smaller than the standard sizes.
 The applicant cites several challenges regarding the overall size of the development as reasons for the departure application.
 Specifically, of the 959 proposed spaces, the applicant is proposing that 250 (approximately 26 percent) spaces be built as non-standard.
 These spaces will consist of parallel as well as angled spaces.
-In looking at the overall site circulation, and the location of the proposed spaces, staff sees no negative impact that could be created by reducing the size of those spaces.
+In looking at the overall site circulation and the location of the proposed spaces, the Planning Board noted that no negative impact would be created by reducing the size of those spaces.